tonilatorrec/sonda/README.md

 ## Arduino

 The `pysonda.ino` file contains the basic data logging code.
-Coupled with the Python script `sonda.py`, can also be used as a weather station.
+Coupled with the Python script `weather.py`, it can also be used as a weather station.

 The `sonda.ino` file contains the full flight computer code for a high-altitude balloon (requires tracking by radio, see the tracking guide [here](https://ukhas.org.uk/guides:tracking_guide))